opensource-observer/oso/apps/docs/docs/contribute/connect-data/funding-data.md

 Additions to the `./clean/` directory should include as many of the following columns as possible:

-- `oso_slug`: The OSO project slug (leave blank or null if the project doesn't exist yet).
+- `oso_slug`: The OSO project name (leave blank or null if the project doesn't exist yet).
 - `project_name`: The name of the project (according to the funder's data).
 - `project_id`: The unique identifier for the project (according to the funder's data).
 - `project_url`: The URL of the project's grant application or profile.